Please follow us on Social Media

 OUR GOAL

 CopLine wants to be part of the solution by reducing the stigma associated with reaching out for help.
-It is imperative for police officer’s to have a safe place they can call to talk about anything occurring in their life.
+It is imperative for law enforcement officers to have a safe place they can call to talk about anything occurring in their life.
 Issues from on-duty stressors involving FTO’s/Supervisors, management decisions, hatred from community members and violence/trauma experienced from patrol and off-duty stressors such as addictions, financial pressure and relationship issues.
 Officers who are struggling with flashbacks, nightmares, depression, PTSD and suicide ideation should not have to worry about “a knock on their door” after revealing their personal story.

 Our goal is to make available our resource so that officers from all law enforcement branches (city, state, federal) have an outlet which they can turn to in times of need.
 If we provide our resource to every officer from their first day on the job, informing them that they will never be alone, then officers will have the tools necessary to navigate those difficult situations in their life.
 We believe if officers have a CONFIDENTIAL place to call to relieve stress and anxiety, those crucial moments won’t build up and lead to higher at-risk behavior including suicide.